failk8s/lab-carvel-ytt-01/workshop/content/exercises/05-input-data-values.md

 #@data/values
 ```

+is an annotation on the YAML structure contained in the file, which is
-is an annotation interpreted by ``ytt`` which indicates that this file
+interpreted by ``ytt`` to mean that this file contains defaults for the input
-contains defaults for the input data values used by these templates.
+data values used by these templates.

 When running ``ytt`` to process the template files, there are a number of ways
 you can override the default data values.
 The easiest to access of these is to